aws-samples/aws-analytics-reference-architecture/CONTRIB_FAQ.md

 ### How to implement Singleton pattern for an AWS CDK resource

+A singleton resource can have different scope:
+ * Across stacks: if you don't need to version it and it's the same resource across all AWS CDK Applications
+ * Within stacks: if the resource can evolve across versions, it's preferable to scope it to a stack and assign a unique ID

+#### Within stacks

 The singleton pattern can be implemented using the unique ID of the AWS CDK node.
 Instead of creating a new resource from the AWS CDK Construct, a static `getOrCreate` method is used to retrieve the resource by search for the unique ID in the AWS CDK Scope.
 If no resource exists, the method creates a new one.

 See the `SingletonBucket` Construct [here](./core/src/singleton-bucket.ts).

+#### Across stacks

+TO BE DEFINED

 ## Testing